North Street Book Prize

 Most Countries Eligible; English Language

-Due to US government restrictions, we regret we are unable to accept entries from Syria, Iran, North Korea, or Crimea.
+Due to US government restrictions, we regret we are unable to accept entries from Syria, Iran, North Korea, Crimea, Russia, and Belarus.
 All other countries are eligible.
 The works you submit should be in English.

 This contest is not judged anonymously.
 Friends, relatives, and close students of the judges and Winning Writers staff should not enter.

 No Age Restriction

 We may share your contact information with the contest co-sponsors.
 We will not rent your information to third parties.